A Parent Asked About Braces After Dinner. The Practice That Booked First Owned The Consult.

 Braces consults, Invisalign and aligner demand, referral-sensitive calls, and the treatment-start value behind every booked consult.

-Treatment-coordinator callback cleanup, after-hours drift, calendar softness, and the owner feeling the consult funnel is never truly under control.
+Treatment-coordinator callback cleanup, after-hours drift, calendar softness, and leadership feeling the consult funnel is never truly under control.

 Three Voice Capabilities That Protect Orthodontic Demand